Boy (7) dies after being struck by a truck in Ballymun

 Garda collision investigators are at the scene on St Joseph’s Road.
 File photograph: Alan Betson/The Irish Times

+The incident took place at on St Joseph’s Way shortly after 4.30pm.

-The child was removed to Temple Street Children’s University Hospital in a serious condition after the incident; he died this evening.
+The child was taken to Temple Street Children’s University Hospital in a serious condition.
+He was pronounced dead on Sunday evening.